 technology program, went on to a career in the construction trades, and

-is now Director of Apprenticeship at a community college and one of the
+then became Director of Apprenticeship at a community college and one of the

 country’s foremost proponents of the apprenticeship model of learning

 Given that neither of us had much respect for schooling and its

 trappings, it is not surprising that we decided not to send our children

 In my experience, the willingness (and financial ability) of a father

 to join his partner to stay at home with his children was relatively

 uncommon then (and still is now, when many people frown upon the idea of

 either parent looking after their own children).
 But Rolf’s commitment to the idea of home-based learning for